-Written by Dr Karen Joyce, She Maps Education Director and James Cook University Academic
+Written by Dr Karen Joyce, Education Director

 I have been flying drones for about five years now.
 Over that time I have seen the technology progress so rapidly it has really blown me away.
 What was once regarded as primarily a military asset is now available in my local JB HiFi and Harvey Norman at a price point that hard working teenagers can meet by saving their pocket money!
 But that’s not to say that the military intent or capability is what is advertised or commercially available.
 Mostly they are just flying cameras.
 Tripods (or quadpods to be correct) with wings.

 I was an Engineer in the Australian Army so I am well aware of how the military uses drones.
 And I understand that not everyone agrees with their use in the battlespace.
 That’s ok, but it doesn’t mean that that is the only way the technology is deployed.
 I love talking to people about how I use drones as part of my research, as for many it is a real eye opener.
 I have lost count of the number of times that people have said ‘wow, I had no idea you could use them for that!’
 So what exactly is ‘that’?
 What do I use my drones for?